alelavoie/cardboard-magnetpull/README.md

 When the Cardboard magnet is pulled or released, the magnitude *and* the angle of the device compass' vector are both affected.
 This script uses that fact to effectively detect a pull or a release of the magnet.

 ###Credits
-Thanks to [Stagit East] (https://www.assetstore.unity3d.com/en/#!/content/53752) for the free and amazing skybox used in the demo.
+Thanks to <a href="https://www.assetstore.unity3d.com/en/#!/content/53752" target="_blank">Stagit East</a> for the free and amazing skybox used in the demo.